semgrep/semgrep-rules/README.md

 We also welcome rule contributions directly to this repository!
 Since this repo is maintained by r2c, there are some extra benefits—for example, if there are bug reports for your rule, we’ll also take responsibility to help fix it.
 If you are submitting to the semgrep-rules repo (rather than your own, separate repository as mentioned above) we’ll ask you to make r2c a joint owner of your contributions.
 While you still own copyright rights to your rule, joint ownership allows r2c to license these contributions to other [Semgrep Registry](https://semgrep.dev/r) users pursuant to the LGPL 2.1 under the [Commons Clause](https://commonsclause.com/).

 If you have more questions, please see the [FAQ section in the Semgrep docs](https://semgrep.dev/docs/faq).

-## Running Rules in CI/Pre-Commit/Developer Workflow

-If you want run these rules rather than write them, [see the CI instructions on the Semgrep Registry](https://semgrep.dev/explore) (click through to any rule pack).
-That website is a convenient frontend for this repository.

 ## Help